 The kangaroos don’t hop down city streets in Perth, but there are places to spot them in the wild.
 Same goes for dolphins, penguins, quokkas and other furry critters.
 Whether you’re looking for an encounter in nature, or a curated experience, there are certainly wildlife spotting options in and around Perth.
 Here’s a few.

 Caversham Wildlife Park

 With over 400 hectares of native vegetation, parks and gardens in the heart of the city, Kings Park is a sanctuary for over 70 species of birds.
-They’re best spotted in the mornings around the Banksia Woodlands, Botanic Gardens or the edges of the woodland.
-Bring some walking shoes, a pair of binoculars and your camera and you’ll spot everything from the Sacred Kingfisher, Kookaburra and the Rainbow Bee-Eater.
+They’re best spotted in the mornings around the Banksia Woodlands and Botanic Gardens.
+Keen twitchers can spot anything from Sacred Kingfishers and Kookaburras to Rainbow Bee-Eaters.